 Why does a business need a document vault?

-A vault keeps registrations, certificates, renewals, returns, challans, and acknowledgements available for filings, audits, funding, and customer or vendor onboarding.
-The alternative — locating documents on demand — is slow and often fails at critical moments.
+A vault keeps registrations, certificates, renewals, returns, challans, and acknowledgements available for filings, audits, funding, and customer/vendor onboarding.

 Which certificates should be tracked?

-Track GST, FSSAI, Udyam, Startup India, trade licence, trademark, MCA filings, labour registrations, DSC, ISO, and any other sector-specific certificates that apply to the business.
+Track GST, FSSAI, Udyam, Startup India, trade license, trademark, MCA, labour, DSC, ISO, and other sector certificates as applicable.

 Should old certificates be deleted after renewal?

-No. Preserve old certificates and modification history.
-They can explain past compliance positions and business changes that a current certificate does not reflect.
+No. Preserve old certificates and modification history because they can explain past compliance and business changes.